Our Isla Holb0x Guide

 Transportation options to Isla Holbox

 - Driving yourself in a car.
 From Playa Del Carmen there is a new highway that leaves from Avenida Colosio and cuts diagonal across the Yucatan Peninsula.
 You can read about this toll road here.
 At the end of the highway it is well signed and a straight drive to the tip of the peninsula to the small town of Chiquila.
-It is 97 pesos each way for this road and takes about 1 hour and 45 minutes to drive.
+It takes about 1 hour and 45 minutes to drive.
 When you arrive in Chiquila you will need to park your car.
 There are many entrepreneurial people in the town that have created parking lots for guest to the island.
 Note: Most charge for 24 Hour parking but the rates go from Midnight to midnight, so a one night stay will result in two days of parking fees.
 Most parking is about the same price and all of it is within walking distance to the ferry pier.

 - The other option is a private transfer company.
 You can go in small vans that dive you directly there.
 We have teamed up with a reliable transfer company so you can book here.
 Below are the details and prices.
 Right now these are just transfers from the Cancun Airport to Holbox but we are hoping to add links to book Playa Del Carmen to Holbox.